ShuaifeiChen273/structured-access-CFmMIMO/README.md

 - `functionPowerControl`: Perform uplink fractional power control;
 - `functionChannelEstimates`: Perform MMSE channel estimation;
 - `functionComputeSE_MMSE_pLSFD`: Compute simulation SE results while using LP-MMSE combining and P-LSFD.
+- `slide_bilibili`: Slide used for the Yanjiang Event, which is an academic speech contest organized by BJTU.
+Therefore, in this slide, only a brief introduction of the cell-free massive MIMO and the basic ideas of our proposed schemes are introduced.
+The full video of the presentation can be found on bilibili.com (www.bilibili.com/video/BV1fM4y1w7ND?spm_id_from=333.999.0.0)

 See each file for further documentation.